Eastern Pacific hurricane season begins May 15: Here's what that means for the US

 Despite the Eastern Pacific's earlier start to hurricane season, Nov.
 30 marks the end of the season in both ocean basins.

 Just as it does for storms in the Atlantic, the NHC also assigns a name to any Eastern Pacific tropical cyclone that becomes a tropical storm (39-plus-mph winds) or hurricane (74-plus-mph winds).
-The NHC goes through the list in alphabetical order, so the first tropical storm or hurricane receives the "A" name (Agatha) and the 24th such storm receives the "Z" name (Zeke).
+The NHC goes through the list in alphabetical order, so the first tropical storm or hurricane receives the "A" name (Adrian) and the 24th such storm receives the "Z" name (Zelda).

 While many tropical storms and hurricanes that form in the Eastern Pacific track westward and away from land, some of them follow a different route.

-"Most Pacific storms affect Central America and particularly Mexico, but there are direct U.S. interests involved as well," said FOX Weather hurricane specialist Bryan Norcross.
+"Most Pacific storms affect Central America and particularly Mexico, but there are direct U.S. interests involved as well," FOX Weather hurricane specialist Bryan Norcross said.
 "Storms are usually weakened by their trek over Mexico, but they can still cause significant impacts in the southwestern U.S., especially flooding and occasionally strong winds."

 Tropical storms and hurricanes can also affect Hawaii if they are able to survive the roughly 4,000-mile journey from the Eastern Pacific to the Central Pacific.